 Why isn’t Zotero detecting my existing citations?

 If you've previously used one of Zotero's word processor plugins to insert citations into a document and later find that 1) the plugin says “You must insert a citation before performing this operation.”, 2) the bibliography doesn't contain all citations in the document, or 3) references in a numeric citation style start from 1 instead of from an appropriate higher number, the existing citations in the document may no longer be active fields.

-You can confirm that fields in a document are no longer active by clicking them and looking for a gray highlight (Word/LibreOffice) or “Edit with Zotero” popup (Google Docs).
+You can check whether fields in a document are active by clicking them and looking for a gray highlight (Word/LibreOffice) or “Edit with Zotero” popup (Google Docs).
 If you then click Add/Edit Citation, the Zotero citation dialog should appear with the citation shown.
 If the citation dialog is empty, the citation is no longer active.
 In Word and LibreOffice, you can also try toggling field codes.

 Your citations may have become inactive for a few reasons:

 - You used the “Unlink Citations” button.
 This button will disconnect your document from Zotero and convert all citations and bibliographies to plain text.

 - You saved the document in an unsupported file type:

 - When using Word, you need to save your document as .docx.
 If you save as .odt, active citations will be lost.